-Locking into a long-term certificate of deposit can pose some unforeseen problems.
-For instance, there is a chance the interest rates may increase during your CD term, which means you can’t take advantage of that opportunity because you are locked into the lower rate.
-Or an emergency may arise that requires a large sum of cash, and you can’t withdraw from the CD without incurring a penalty.
+With certificate of deposit rates continuing to rise, you maybe be considering opening a CD account.
+But what if they continue to rise, and you've locked into a lower rate?
+Or let's say an emergency arises that requires a large sum of cash, and you can’t withdraw from the CD without incurring a penalty.
 These situations are where a CD laddering strategy may come in handy.
 CD laddering is a way for investors to get higher rates with CDs but keep accessibility to funds by setting up multiple CDs at staggered intervals.
 As each CD finishes at a set term, you can maintain a steady stream of cash while still earning higher rates than a regular savings account.

 CD laddering provides several benefits: